-The Sheikh Zayed Grand Mosque is the first visitors attraction in Abu Dhabi and, recently, in the list of the 16 most famous attractions in the world, within “classics” as the Colosseum in Rome and the Tour Eiffel in Paris.
-A new confirmation has recently arrived from the TripAdvisor community: 1400 reviews indicate the Sheikh Zayed Grand Mosque as the first must-see in Abu Dhabi.
+The Sheikh Zayed Grand Mosque is the first visitors attraction in Abu Dhabi and, recently, in the list of the most famous attractions in the world, within “classics” as the Colosseum in Rome and the Tour Eiffel in Paris.
+A new confirmation has recently arrived from the TripAdvisor community: more than 34000 reviews indicate Sheikh Zayed Grand Mosque as the first must-see in Abu Dhabi.

 The works for building the Grand Mosque started in in the late 1990s until 2007, when the Grand Mosque has been opened to the worshippers.
 The first stone has been posed by Sheikh Zayed bin Sultan Al Nahyan, and his son, His Highness Sheikh Khalifa bin Zayed Al-Nahyan, Abu Dhabi Crown Prince and UAE President, guided the completion.

 The works have employed about 40 contractors and an undefined thousands of workers, artists and artisans.

 The Grand Mosque is the largest mosque in UAE and one of the 8 largest mosques in the world, large enough to accommodate about 40.000 people.

 About the other records: inside you can find the largest Iranian carpet of the world, completely hand-crafted, thousands of columns, 4 minarets, 82 domes, wonderful chandeliers, gold and exquisite marbles.

 But, numbers and records apart, let’s try to understand what makes the Grand Mosque a special place

 What makes really special the Grand Mosque